stcarrez/ada-util/docs/Util_Log.md

 The first parameter is represented by `{0}`, the second by `{1}` and so on.
 Parameters are replaced in the final message only when the message is enabled by the log configuration.
 The use of parameters allows to avoid formatting the log message when the log is not used.
+The log formatter is responsible for creating the message from the format string and the parameters.

 The example below shows several calls to emit a log message with different levels: